-CDC Director Resigns Due To 'Complex' Financial Entanglements
+CDC Director Resigns Because Of 'Complex' Financial Entanglements

 "Dr. Fitzgerald owns certain complex financial interests that have imposed a broad recusal limiting her ability to complete all of her duties as the CDC Director," according to a statement issued by Matt Lloyd, a spokesman for the Department of Health and Human Services.
 "Due to the nature of these financial interests, Dr. Fitzgerald could not divest from them in a definitive time period."

-A report in Politico published Tuesday revealed documents showing several new investments Fitzgerald made after she took over the agency's top job.
+A report in Politico published Tuesday revealed documents showing several new investments, including in a tobacco company, that Fitzgerald made after she took over the agency's top job.
 The CDC is a lead federal agency in preventing smoking and tobacco-related diseases.

-Fitzgerald had come under fire on Capitol Hill for not divesting financial interests in other companies that present potential conflicts of interest, including drug maker Merck, health insurer Humana and US Food Holding Co.
+Fitzgerald had come under fire on Capitol Hill for not divesting financial interests in other companies that present potential conflicts of interest, including drugmaker Merck, health insurer Humana and US Food Holding Co.

 Health